 Material that flows in a facility, and the operational methods of that material transport including its packaging, are designed around the traditional material handling paradigm - people.
 If operations strive to attain lean manufacturing and integrate autonomous material flow methods, then why do they allow suppliers to ship oversized, bulk pallets in arrangements that are convenient for them and not necessarily the manufacturer?
 Operators can embrace conversation with suppliers to change the way materials are packaged and delivered, and, in turn, move inventory faster throughout the plant to deliver to the designated station at the right time and in the right quantity; thus eliminating wasted space and motion.

 4. Design the Layout for Optimized Efficiency and Scalability

-Understand how the first mile can be optimized with automated material transport solutions.
+Understand how to optimize your material transport in the first mile with automated solutions.
 Check out the free ebook here.